-Recording of Zoom class meetings
+Recording of Zoom class meetings (for any on-line contingencies)

 In this class software will be used to record live class discussions.
 As a student in this class, your participation in live class discussions will be recorded.
 These recordings will be made available only to students enrolled in the class, to assist those who cannot attend the live session or to serve as a resource for those who would like to review content that was presented.
 All recordings will become unavailable to students in the class when the course has concluded.
-Students will be required to turn on their cameras at the start of class.
-Students who have a need to participate via audio only must reach out to me to request audio participation only without the video camera enabled.
+Students will not be required to turn on their cameras at the start of class.
+Students who have a need to participate via audio only may do so.
 The use of all video recordings will be in keeping with the University Privacy Statement shown below.